ON THIS PAGE

 Action

-The show | display inheritance
+Issue the show | display inheritance

-command can be issued with the when
+operational command with the

-data to display the
+data to display the conditional inheritance.

-conditional inheritance.
-Using this example, you could issue one of
+Using this example, you can issue one of these commands to determine

-these commands to determine that the conditional data was inherited:
+that the conditional data was inherited:

 user@host>show | display inheritance when model mx240